-- ▶ How to set the correct light program in rearing according to your geographical situation, house type and production objectives. - ▶ How to promote correct pullet growth during this period. - ▶ How to use the chicks feathering and natural molting pattern to monitor chick development. - ► How to use system and perches in floor/aviary rearing to promote bird welfare, liveability, body development and prevent floor eggs in the future. - ► NEVER provide more space (feeder, drinker and stocking density) later than 3 weeks.
-The earlier the better.
+- How to set the correct light program in rearing according to your geographical situation, house type and production objectives. - ▶ How to promote correct pullet growth during this period. - How to use the chicks feathering and natural molting pattern to monitor chick development. - How to use system and perches in floor/aviary rearing to promote bird welfare, liveability, body development and prevent floor eggs in the future.